Emergent Pair Density Wave Order Across a Lifshitz Transition: Acknowledgements

 \section{Acknowledgements}

 LY and ED are supported by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences (BES), Materials Sciences and Engineering Division.
 AEF is supported by the National Science Foundation under grant No. DMR-1807814.
+This manuscript has been authored by UT-Battelle, LLC, under contract DE-AC05-00OR22725 with the US Department of Energy (DOE).
+The US government retains, and the publisher, by accepting the article for publication, acknowledges that the US government retains a nonexclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this manuscript, or allow others to do so, for US government purposes.
+DOE will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan (https://www.energy.gov/DOE Public Access Plan).

 \begin{appendix}